ReefLakin/CellularAutomataCatan/README.md

 > ### Will you add a dark mode?

-Err, no. Unpopular opinion: dark mode is overrated.
-Sorry, bro.
+Unpopular opinion: dark mode is overrated.
+But I'd consider it if there was a demand.

 <br>

 > ### What are the best Rules to use for this?

-60 and 153 are pretty wonderful.
-They can makes some great islands, especially 60!
-I will update the answer to this question when more of my favourites surface.
+Consider some of my personal favourites: 25, 60, 61, 73, 101, 105 and 153; they make some pretty sweet maps!

 <br>